 By nature, Octopuses have no bones but they have thick and hard muscles which need to be tenderized.
 The first thing fishermen do in Turkey when they catch an octopus is to keep beating it on rocks or if there are no rocks around, on the pier for about 50 – 70 times to tenderize the Octopus hard muscles.

-Most of us prefer to eat Octopus in the restaurants instead of cooking it by ourselves.
-The idea of cleaning an Octopus may be seem challenging or intimidating; however, it is not that difficult as it is seen.
-Once you get used to it, you will be able to cook various dishes with Octopus such as soups, salads and even a main dish.
-In Turkey, we prefer to eat it as meze or main dish.
+Most of us prefer to eat Octopus in restaurants instead of cooking it by ourselves.
+The idea of cleaning an Octopus may seem challenging or intimidating; however, it is not that difficult as it is seen.
+Once you get used to it, you will be able to cook various dishes with Octopus such as soups, salads, and even a main dish.
+In Turkey, we prefer to eat it as a meze or main dish.

 Where to eat Grilled Octopus?

 Generally, I am giving ‘where to eat’ suggestions from the hometown of that specific dish; however, this time I will suggest a restaurant from my city.
-‘Yelken’ restaurant is one of the best seafood restaurants of Ankara.
-They have an amazing seafood menu and Grilled Octopus has its special spot in that menu.
-If you stop by in Ankara city for some reason, knock their door to taste this delicious seafood.
+‘Yelken’ restaurant is one of the best seafood restaurants in Ankara.
+They have an amazing seafood menu and Grilled Octopus has its special spot on that menu.
+If you stop by in Ankara city for some reason, knock on their door to taste this delicious seafood.